jafingerhut/tlaplus-learning/alternating-bit-variants/README.md

 violate that, since `ARcv` is not continuously enabled.

-# AB_nonfifo does not even satisfy safety properties of ABSpec
+# AB_nonfifo does not satisfy safety properties of ABSpec

 `AB_nonfifo` is a modified version of `AB` where messages can be reordered after being sent by A, before being received by B, and